decarlof/conda-recipes/fabio/README.txt

-fabio fails to build using
+to build fabio run

 conda build fabio/

+then upload on your binstar channel

+or

-but I found a prebuild on binstar so install it first using:
+use the prebuild on binstar from praxes using:

 conda install -c https://conda.binstar.org/praxes fabio

+to install

+conda install fabio  fails the import fabio test.

+till this is solved use:
+pip install fabio